microsoft/AcademicContent/README.md

 ## Teach with our workshops

-Visit our [Workshop Library](https://aka.ms/workshopomatic) for a full list
+Visit the [Workshop Library](https://aka.ms/workshopomatic) for a list of workshops based primarily on Microsoft Learn modules.

----
                                                       |
 ## Attend our [Reactor Workshops](https://github.com/microsoft/reactors)